EVENT 1 - BROADLANDS GC

 • Google Calendar ICS

-Less than an hour’s drive northwest of downtown Milwaukee, secluded in the heart of Wisconsin’s picturesque Kettle Moraine Area, lies Washington County Golf Course.
-Designed by the renowned Arthur Hills and opened for play in 1997, WCGC has a long impressive resume of events:
+Less than an hour’s drive northwest of downtown Milwaukee, nestled in the heart of Wisconsin’s scenic Kettle Moraine Area, lies Washington County Golf Course.
+Designed by the renowned Arthur Hills and opened in 1997, WCGC boasts an impressive resume of events:

 • USGA Regional Public Links Qualifiers (1999-2006, 2008, 2009, 2010)